Skip to Content

 Physical custody refers to where the child will reside and who will provide the child with day-to-day care.
 Physical custody is either granted as joint, meaning shared between the parents, or sole physical custody, which is granted to one parent.

-It is very difficult to split joint custody time exactly half the time with each parent, so it is common for one parent to have more time with the child than the other.
+It is very difficult to split joint custody time equally with each parent, so it is common for one parent to have more time with the child than the other.
 This parent is called the primary custodial parent.

 Legal custody refers to who will make decisions regarding important elements of the child’s life.
 These decisions could be related to education, healthcare, religious beliefs/influence, and/or extracurricular activities.
 A parent can be granted joint or sole legal custody.